 Field surveillance is conducted throughout the district to determine when and where large populations of adult mosquitoes exist.
 When mosquito populations meet or exceed the thresholds contained in our Integrated Pest Management plan, an adulticide mission is generated using our computer-based GIS program.
-The data is then loaded onto our Satloc G4 GPS system which provides navigation guidance for the pilots.
-Coupled with the onboard Aims 20 weather probe and a customized drift model, the Satloc provides drift offsetting based on the current winds aloft at the time of application.
+The data is then loaded onto our Ag Nav GUIA system, which provides navigation guidance for the pilots.
+Coupled with the onboard Aims 20 weather probe and a customized drift model, the Ag Nav provides drift offsetting based on the current winds aloft at the time of application.

 An example of an adulticide mission with drift model calculating where the pilot should begin and end the spray event.

 During the application, ground personnel place rotary impingers to collect droplets for post-application analysis.
 GCMCD continuously monitors and evaluates performance.
 Changes are made to future flight profiles based on the data collected to maintain effective use of district resources.